davidovitch/freeyaw-ojf-wt-tests/README.md

 process wind tunnel measurements performed at the TU Delft Open Jet Facility.
 A three bladed, downwind, free yawing wind turbine was tested during 2 campaigns: one in February 2012, and a second one in April 2012.
-These tests took place within the framework of a PhD project that took place at DTU Wind Energy in Denmark (some additional information can be found [here](http://orbit.dtu.dk/en/projects/highly-flexible-wind-turbine-rotor-design%28498c5d0c-69b8-4fbd-96b0-a37ea9013789%29.html)).
+These tests took place within the framework of a PhD project at DTU Wind Energy in Denmark (some additional information can be found [here](http://orbit.dtu.dk/en/projects/highly-flexible-wind-turbine-rotor-design%28498c5d0c-69b8-4fbd-96b0-a37ea9013789%29.html)).

 These wind tunnel test results have been funded by: